-However, Sidecar drivers do not receive coverage for their own vehicles, and there’s no mention of uninsured motorist coverage (See source).
+However, Sidecar drivers do not receive coverage for their own vehicles, and there’s no mention of uninsured/underinsured motorist coverage (See source).

 To sum it up, a lot of question marks remain, namely, if ridesharing is actually covered by a personal auto insurance policy.

-It sounds like there’s a lot of uncertainty, and Uber and Lyft are just doing their best to increase and widen coverage to eliminate more potentially bad situations.
+It sounds like there’s a lot of uncertainty, and Lyft and Uber are just doing their best to increase and widen coverage to eliminate more potentially bad situations.

-Another big question is whether Lyft and Uber drivers are telling their insurance providers that they are in fact drivers for these services.
+Another big question is whether Lyft and Uber drivers are telling their insurance providers that they are in fact drivers for this rideshare service.